 A city with four wheels and a powerful engine, home of Ferrari and Formula 1.
 Modena was also the birthplace of the most famous opera singer in the world, Luciano Pavarotti, to whom the Opera House is named today.

-The craze for Panini Soccer collections has grown for about 60 years and the origins of this company can be found right here in Modena.
+The craze for Panini Soccer collections has grown for about 60 years and the origins of this company can be found right here.

 Vinegar factories in Modena prove its great passion for food and wine.
 Balsamic vinegar has made the city famous all over the world and it is among the first products certified with a geographical indication for export and invoicing.